Taming the noise, one plate at a time

 I do love a classic French lemon tart; it’s elegant but also an easy lemon pie recipe and is absolutely delicious – perfect for lemon lovers and summer time!
-This no bake lemon curd pie is a french classic and a must-have in your baking toolbox!
+This no bake lemon curd tart is a French classic and a must-have in your baking toolbox!
 The one thing that can be frustrating is if you make lemon tart the traditional way and bake the filling, it can be prone to cracking.
 Not a good look!
 That’s why I love this no-bake dessert, it’s done on the stove and has no cracked filling.
+You can even skip making your own crust and use shop-bought – just make sure it’s a 9-inch tart case.

 Lemon tart is a classic French dessert made with simple ingredients, also known as tarte au citron.
 It originated in France in the early 19th th century and served the French Monarchy as a symbol of wealth.
 In France you can find this beautiful dessert in numerous patisseries and bistros.
 A butter-laden flaky crust is filled with a creamy lemon curd filling to make this delicious dessert.

-Lemon tart is a simple dessert and only contains a few ingredients:
+No Bake Lemon curd tart is a simple dessert and only contains a few ingredients:

 Fresh Lemons – to make the lemon curd recipe, this one is obvious but the better the lemons, the better your lemon tart will be!
 Fresh lemon slices can be used to decorate your tart at the end as a garnish.
 I used large lemons in this recipe.